avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 5. I noted that tests from the pure laboratory colonies of _MRSA_, with extremely high concentrations never to be encountered in a patient sample, all failed.
 This indicated to me that there was a flaw in the industry standard _Bar-Tichopad_ algorithm.

-6. And I noted that many tests with negative _PCR_ results, in spite of the positive Petri results, had random graphs instead of the smooth [bioassay](https://en.wikipedia.org/wiki/Bioassay) sigmoidal shaped curve of the [logistic function](https://en.wikipedia.org/wiki/Logistic_function) that _Bar-Tichopad_ expected.
+6. Secondly I noted that many tests with negative _PCR_ results, in spite of the positive Petri results, had random graphs instead of the smooth [bioassay](https://en.wikipedia.org/wiki/Bioassay) sigmoidal shaped curve of the [logistic function](https://en.wikipedia.org/wiki/Logistic_function) that _Bar-Tichopad_ expected.
 After discussing the matter with _Bar_ and the senior microbiologist, this indicated that the graphs were statistically noisy due to [PCR inhibition](https://en.wikipedia.org/wiki/Polymerase_chain_reaction_inhibitors).
 Therefore the company's preliminary chemistry did not yet filter out nasal impurities that mature chemistry was supposed to do.
 Maybe we had to "throw in the towel", i.e. to give up?

 7. So I put on my "thinking cap", and discovered a completely new algorithm that was much better than the Bar-Tsichopad algorithm.